 The meeting provided an opportunity to review the two project sites and discuss options, considering both ideal project design and permitting limitations.
 The USACE, MDNR, and MPCA expressed their preference for including pre-treatment (preferably off-line treatment) that would reduce the frequency and scope of future projects in the ponds.
-The MDNR and USACE indicated that maintenance activities to restore Bassett Creek Park Pond to the extent of the 1995 Flood Control Project should be considered maintenance of an existing project and would require the least amount of permitting), there was no previous permit for the work at Winnetka Pond East (work pre-dates permitting), the USACE may consider the pond a "previously-authorized structure," which would simplify permitting.
+The MDNR and USACE indicated that maintenance activities to restore Bassett Creek Park Pond to the extent of the 1995 Flood Control Project should be considered maintenance of an existing project and would require the least amount of permitting.
+Although there was no previous permit for the work at Winnetka Pond East (work pre-dates permitting), the USACE may consider the pond a "previously-authorized structure," which would simplify permitting.
+The MPCA indicated that if the ponds were constructed water bodies, then they would not be considered a regulated feature by the MPCA (i.e., a "water of the state").
 Additional specific outcomes of the discussion are incorporated into the appropriate sections below.
-Formal minutes from the meeting are included in Appendix E.